flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 ## Create a storage bucket

-The first step is to create a [storage bucket](./what_is_object_storage.md).
-Here we assume that you are using [Cloudflare R2](https://www.cloudflare.com/lp/pg-r2/).
+The first step is to create a storage bucket.

+Each Kachery zone has a single storage bucket for storing content-addressable files and other information necessary for the functioning of the zone.
+Storage buckets are like file systems in the cloud, but instead of files and folders, buckets contain data objects.
+Here we assume that you are using [Cloudflare R2](https://www.cloudflare.com/lp/pg-r2/) which is the recommended method.
 (Instructions for creating Google, AWS, or Wasabi buckets can be found elsewhere.)

 * [Create Cloudflare R2 bucket](./create_cloudflare_bucket.md) - name: `kachery-zone-example`

 ## Create a MongoDB database

-Each Kachery zone requires access to a [MongoDB database](./what_is_mongodb.md).
+Each Kachery zone requires access to a [MongoDB database](https://en.wikipedia.org/wiki/MongoDB).

 * [Create Mongo Atlas database](./create_mongo_atlas_database.md)

 ## Create a reCAPTCHA site

-To prevent abuse on the serverless API, you will need to ensure that the sensitive website actions are initiated by a human by configuring [reCAPTCHA](./what_is_recaptcha.md) for your zone.
+To prevent abuse on the serverless API, you will need to ensure that the sensitive website actions are initiated by a human by configuring [reCAPTCHA](https://gist.github.com/magland/e1ffde94cff4f63a8cddb849a6b50637) for your zone.

 * Go to https://www.google.com/recaptcha/admin and log in with your Google account
 * Create a new reCAPTCHA site